Products, Services, and Data

 Bicycle and pedestrian issues are discussed in Communities in Motion 2040 (CIM 2040; the current long-range transportation plan) in Chapter 5.

-COMPASS is developing a regional bicycle and pedestrian plan to map the locations of current and future pathways across the two-county area, identify gaps in the regional pathway system, and establish regional priorities for pathway funding to create a more comprehensive, useable pathway system across the valley.
-Part of this planning effort will be to identify both supply and demand of bicycle and pedestrian infrastructure.
-The “supply” data will be derived from a regional trails map compiled by COMPASS that shows existing sidewalks and bike routes.
-The “demand” data will be derived from bicycle and pedestrian counts and other data, as described below.
-COMPASS will be able to look at the supply and demand data together to see where improved bicycle and pedestrian infrastructure is needed.
+COMPASS has developed a regional bicycle and pedestrian map of current and future pathways across the two-county area to identify gaps in the regional pathway system (see Bike Walk Compass, below).
+COMPASS is also identifying both supply and demand of bicycle and pedestrian infrastructure.
+The “supply” data are derived from the Bike Walk Compass, which shows existing and planned sidewalks and bike routes.
+The “demand” data are derived from bicycle and pedestrian counts and other data, as described below.

-To complement the Interactive Bicycle and Pedestrian Infrastructure Map, COMPASS has created four regional bicycle and pedestrian libraries for quick reference to the region’s active transportation future goals and existing services.
+To complement the Bike Walk Compass, COMPASS has created four regional bicycle and pedestrian libraries for quick reference to the region’s active transportation future goals and existing services.

 All transportation needs should be considered when designing roadways, and means of meeting those needs must be intentionally built into the transportation system design.
 COMPASS uses a Complete Streets Level of Service model to evaluate the completeness of transportation corridors for bicycle, pedestrian, and public transportation services.
 A level of service letter grade (A – F) is provided for each transportation mode.
 In 2013, COMPASS completed an initial complete streets analysis of all principal and minor arterials and select collector roadways to identify the level of service for pedestrian, bicycle, and public transportation.
 This analysis sheds light on one aspect of the “supply” side of bicycle and pedestrian infrastructure.